scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 The recommended observer is the ``MongoObserver``, which writes to a MongoDB :cite:`mongo`.
-MongoDB is a noSQL database, or more precisely a *Document Database*:
-It allows the storage of arbitrary JSON documents without the need for a schema as in a SQL database.
+MongoDB is a noSQL database, or more precisely a *Document Database*: it allows the storage of arbitrary JSON documents without the need for a schema as in a SQL database.
 These database entries can be queried based on their content and structure.
 This flexibility makes it a good fit for Sacred because it permits arbitrary configuration of each experiment that can still be queried and filtered later on.
 This feature in particular has been very useful in performing large scale studies such as the one in previous work :cite:`greff2015`.